 In exile, however, they turn their pain into prayer: “By the rivers of Babylon we sat and wept when we remembered Jerusalem.”
 (Psalm 137:1) And what happens when people cry out?
 God hears their cry and does something about it.
 Because God always hears the cry of the oppressed.
 Read more

-[Includes excerpts from “Jesus wants to save Christians” by Rob Bell and Don Golden]
+[Inspired by “Jesus wants to save Christians” by Rob Bell and Don Golden]

 Grant Montgomery – Grant’s Rants on Justice for the Oppressed